nilotpaul/next-books-app/README.md

 ## Overview

-**About:**
-This is a side project of mine aimed at implementing and understanding the latest Next.js features and best practices.
 Users can log in, search for books, read, and register as authors to write their own books.
 Authors can utilize the provided editor to write, save drafts, and publish.
 It supports book cover uploads, details, and allows paid book purchases for users.

 ## Features